Oumllack/Convolutional-Neural-Network-Clustering/README.md

 All figures are in English, with clear legends and axis labels.
 For custom analysis, see the code in `mnist_clustering.py` and `utils.py`.

 ---

-*For any questions or suggestions, please open an issue or contact the project maintainer.*